Quick Summary

 It’s spotted lanternfly season.
 We need your help.

-Nymphs and adults are highly mobile, moving freely between plants and properties as they move through their life stages.
-They are therefore a moving target and there is no preemptive pesticide to keep them from coming on your property.
+They are a moving target and there is no preemptive pesticide to keep them from coming on your property.
 Spotted lanternflies won't hurt or bite you or your pets.

 How to Help